sebastian89n/code-learning-hub/algorithms/README.md

 - **Dynamic Programming:** Fibonacci sequence, factorial calculation
 - **Backtracking:** N-Queens problem, Sudoku solver, maze solving

+### Tail Recursion

+Tail recursion is a special case of recursion where the recursive call is the last operation in the function.
+This allows some compilers and interpreters to optimize the recursive call, reusing the current function's stack frame for the next call.
+This optimization is called tail call optimization (TCO) and can significantly reduce the overhead of recursive calls.

+Tail recursion result is calculated by the last invocation of the method alone.
+In contrast, non-tail recursive functions need to retain the results of all recursive calls to calculate the final answer.

+#### Characteristics of Tail Recursion

+- **Efficiency:** Tail recursive functions can be optimized to use constant stack space, making them as efficient as iterative solutions.
+- **Simplicity:** Often leads to cleaner and simpler code for problems that can be naturally expressed with recursion.

+#### Example Use Cases

+- **Factorial Calculation:** Tail-recursive version of the factorial function.
+- **Tree Traversal:** Certain tree traversal algorithms can be written in a tail-recursive manner.
+- **Accumulators:** Functions that build up a result through an accumulator variable can often be made tail-recursive.

 ### Summary

 Recursion is a powerful programming technique used to solve complex problems by breaking them down into simpler